 Buzzer System Discount Policy

 Teams participating in NAQT’s national championship tournaments may earn discounts on their registration fees by bringing buzzer systems.
 The exact amount of the discount will vary from tournament to tournament.

-However, the discounts are only available for qualifying systems; in particular, a buzzer system must have these features:
+To qualify for a discount, a buzzer system must have these features:

 - It must clearly indicate which player (not merely which team) has signaled.

-- It must lock out all subsequent attepts to signal until the moderator has cleared it.
+- It must lock out all subsequent attempts to signal until the moderator has cleared it.

 - It must “beep,” “buzz,” or provide other audible feedback when a player signals.